 Manatees, alligators, surfing, endurance kayak racing, a pipeline leak and a ghost or two.

 Even an abandoned yellow cake factory & ill advised park.
 And?

-Welcome to the central Florida east coast and Quality paddling explorations on the lagoons, canals and estuarine rivers that surround Kennedy Space Center!
+Welcome to the central Florida east coast and Quality paddling explorations on the lagoons, canals and estuarine & freshwater rivers that surround Kennedy Space Center and central Florida.